aspose-html/aspose-html-reference-tutorials/content/english/net/html-document-manipulation/generate-xps-documents-by-xpsdevice/_index.md

 1. Visual Studio Installed

 You'll need Visual Studio, the integrated development environment for .NET, to work with Aspose.HTML.
-If you haven't installed it yet, you can download it from the official website.
+If you haven't installed it yet, you can download it from the website.

 2. Aspose.HTML for .NET

 To get started, you must have Aspose.HTML for .NET.
-You can download the library from the [official download page](https://releases.aspose.com/html/net/).
+You can download the library from the [download page](https://releases.aspose.com/html/net/).

 3. Basic C# Knowledge